Prisoner's dilemma: Generalized form

-The donation game can be applied to markets.
-Suppose X grows oranges and Y grows apples.
-The marginal utility of an apple to the orange-grower X is b, which is higher than the marginal utility (c) of an orange, since X has a surplus of oranges and no apples.
-Similarly, for apple-grower Y, the marginal utility of an orange is b while the marginal utility of an apple is c.
-If X and Y contract to exchange an apple and an orange, and each fulfills their end of the deal, then each receive a payoff of b-c.
-If one "defects" and does not deliver as promised, the defector will receive a payoff of b, while the cooperator will lose c.
-If both defect, then neither one gains or loses anything.

 The iterated prisoner's dilemma

-If two players play the prisoner's dilemma more than once in succession, remember previous actions of their opponent and are allowed to change their strategy accordingly, the game is called the iterated prisoner's dilemma.
+If two players play the prisoner's dilemma more than once in succession, remember their opponent's previous actions, and are allowed to change their strategy accordingly, the game is called the iterated prisoner's dilemma.

 In addition to the general form above, the iterative version also requires that $2R > T + S$, to prevent alternating cooperation and defection giving a greater reward than mutual cooperation.

-The iterated prisoner's dilemma game is fundamental to some theories of human cooperation and trust.
+The iterated prisoner's dilemma is fundamental to some theories of human cooperation and trust.
 Assuming that the game effectively models transactions between two people that require trust, cooperative behavior in populations can be modeled by a multi-player iterated version of the game.
 In 1975, Grofman and Pool estimated the count of scholarly articles devoted to it at over 2,000.
-The iterated prisoner's dilemma is also referred to as the "peace-war game".
+The iterated prisoner's dilemma is also called the "peace-war game".
+Several variants of the iterated game have been studied, including a version in which players have an exit option after each round.